jeevanatigre/discrepancy-finder-service/README.md

 ## Usage

-Take the checkout of the project and add the above mentioned jars to the project.
-Add the discrepancies in java-rule.xml file.
+Add the discrepancies in java-rule.xml file in resources folder.

-Once you are done with above steps, run the FileReader.java which contains the main method.
+Once you are done with above steps, run the AppMain.java which contains the main method.
 Provide the necessary input to proceed.

 ## Project Status